Best Walks in Northern Ireland: 8 Trails Not to Miss

 A final breakfast with the Mournes as your backdrop.
 Your pre-departure pack covers public transport options to Dublin (via Newry) and Belfast.
 We can arrange private transfers if preferred — just let us know.

-- Accommodation: 6 nights in en-suite B&B rooms - Breakfast: Full Irish breakfast every morning - Luggage Transfer: Daily door-to-door transfer of your main bag - Maps & Navigation: Detailed route notes, GPX files, and a waterproof map case - Pre-Departure Travel Pack: Sent 4 weeks before you travel, including onward travel options from Newcastle - Support: 24/7 emergency support line for the duration of your trip
+- Accommodation: 6 nights in en-suite B&B rooms - Breakfast: Full Irish or continental breakfast every morning - Luggage Transfer: Daily door-to-door transfer of your main bag - Navigation: Personalised digital itinerary and route app for your smartphone that keeps you on the trail at all times - Pre-Departure Travel Pack: Sent 4 weeks before you travel, including onward travel options from Newcastle - Support: 24/7 emergency support line for the duration of your trip

 May and June are our top picks.
 Long evenings, wildflowers on the Cooley foothills and manageable trail traffic make these months hard to beat.
 June and early July offer the longest daylight hours, which matter for the longer Mourne Ridge days.